 There are many online bible websites; find one that’s comfortable to read.
 Two of the biggest are Bible Gateway and Bible Hub.
 I read from the Bible Gateway site because it allows one to view multiple versions on the screen simultaneously, like this.

 • Being Gay is Disgusting, by Edward Falzon, is a very entertaining, colloquial paraphrasing of the Pentateuch (the first 5 books of the Old Testament).
 I read it alongside the actual bible, and it really helped for those first few months.
 When I quote Edward in my notes, it is from this book.
 Edward visited Winnipeg on a book tour shortly after it was published, and a group of HAAM members had the pleasure of meeting him and hearing him speak about his book.
 He also kindly donated several copies to our group and they are available for sale at $15 each.
 If you would like to buy one, please contact us.

-Edward is currently working on adapting more of the bible, particularly the New Testament, so watch for forthcoming books.
+Edward is hoping to paraphrase more of the bible, particularly the New Testament, so watch for forthcoming books.

 I would like to thank my fellow members of the HAAM executive who supported this project.
 And of course the many, many readers who shared the journey with me all the way through this awful book.
 Their comments and ‘likes’ made it so much more enjoyable, and many provided additional information, corrections, suggestions, or humor.

 I don’t know if I would have completed this project without all the encouragement and support; not to mention needing the incentive to keep up with the reading schedule.
 Many times I became bogged down in the more confusing, depressing, or disgusting passages, and a few times almost gave up, but knowing that readers were expecting my posts on the next day’s reading kept me on track.
 What doesn’t kill you makes you stronger.